santanubasu/backbone-relational-views/README.md

 (of course, you'd have to define a template for BV, see the section on templating for more on this)

-So this relational view structure corresponds to data structure like this, for example:
+So this relational view structure corresponds to a data structure like this, for example:

 ```javascript
 var data = {